StepNeverStop/RLs/README.md

 ## Giving credit

-If you use this repository for you research, please cite:
+If using this repository for your research, please cite:
 ```
 @misc{RLs,
   author = {Keavnn},